-(1.4) Congratulations on your purchase of an Evolution Power Tools machine.
-Please complete your product registration 'online' as explained in the A4 online guarantee registration leaflet included with this machine.
-You can also scan the QR code found on the A4 leaflet with a smart phone.
-This will enable you to validate your machine's guarantee period via Evolution's website by entering your details and thus ensure prompt service, if ever needed.
+(1.4) Congratulations on your purchase of an Evolution Power Tools Machine.
+Please complete your product registration 'online' as explained on the leaflet included with this machine.
+This will enable you to validate your machine's warranty period via Evolution's website by entering your details and thus ensure prompt service if ever needed.

 We sincerely thank you for selecting a product from Evolution Power Tools.